latchbio/latch/docs/source/subcommands.md

 The first argument specifies the local path in which to look for workflow objects.
 Inside the local path should be a single directory called `wf` containing `__init__.py`, any helper python files, a `Dockerfile`, and a `version` files.
 See [here](basics/what_is_a_workflow.html#workflow-code-structure) for more info.

-### Options

-`--dockerfile` -- used as the execution environment for your workflow (see [writing a workflow](basics/what_is_a_workflow.md) for more details).

-`--requirements` -- pip installs these requirements into your workflow execution environment if dockerfile provided or the default environment if no dockerfile provided.

 ## `latch get-params`

 ```shell-session